January 24, 2012 by bradcharlesbeals

 One afternoon a few years back, I learned to see lilac bushes.
 My father-in-law, a world-class talker, pointed to a bush and said, “That’s a lilac.”
 It was the first time I’d ever really looked at one, so I listened as he said that it was a favorite, that it was the most spring-ish of spring-time flowers, that it bloomed in white, red, purple, and—naturally—lilac.
 And that was all.
 It was a discourse of about one minute, and I planned on forgetting it.

 But then a miracle happened.
-Overnight, across the state of Michigan, along highways, driveways, back roads, and backyards lilac bushes sprang as from the forehead of Zeus, full grown and in bloom.
+Overnight, across the state of Michigan, along highways, driveways, back roads, and backyards lilac bushes sprang forth, full grown and in bloom.
 For days after, I could hardly turn my eyes to any familiar stretch of countryside without seeing a lilac bush where there had certainly not been one before.

 Maybe you’ve heard the eye described as being an extension of the brain; it’s a helpful notion for seeing how closely the two work together to bring our world into focus, to make of it something solid and navigable.
 Until there’s enough input, we simply don’t see whatever it is our brain is making sense of.
 You can test this yourself.
 Look at a page of text written in an unfamiliar language—say, German.
 You see nothing but letters broken up into what seem to be word-sized chunks.
 But there’s no recognition beyond that.
 You see no patterns, nothing familiar.
 Now glance at a page of English text, and it’s all familiarity, like the faces of friends.
 The content is the same: German and English use the same alphabet.
 But it’s the patterns of letters and their correspondence to known words that make up the seeing as we read.
 Knowledge here literally gives sight.